Language support in kindergartens

 COVID-19 pandemic shines a stark light on differing framework conditions

-In addition to extending their childcare services, kindergartens have evolved increasingly into educational institutions – in particular from 2008 on.
+Since 2008, kindergartens have not only extended their childcare services, but have also increasingly evolved into educational institutions.
 In its report the ACA points to the differing framework conditions in the provinces – both for the kindergarten staff as well as for children and their families.
 These differences, such as opening times, regulations concerning group sizes, staffing or hygiene, e.g. the mandatory use of masks or the drop-off of children, have become especially evident during the COVID-19 pandemic.
 The ACA recommends to the Federal Ministry of Education and the provinces to review, under the umbrella of the advisory committee for elementary education – envisaged in the Government Programme 2020-2024 – the different framework conditions in order to support the further evolvement of kindergartens into educational institutions.

 - pdf Datei: